microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 This behavior must be removed and replaced with correct behavior for a unified pipeline.
 At least one (the VS Test task) depends on the System Host Type.
 We'll introduce a new System Host Type, "Pipeline", which tasks can use to conditionally switch to new behavior.
-*TODO: validate that this is a sane strategy.
-Right now it's a proposal.*

 We'll introduce a task.json construct to signify "Pipeline-aware".
 Once there are no remaining dependencies on deprecated variables, tasks should declare they are Pipeline-aware.